(The Ansel Insider)

 Ansel’s image of Tenaya Lake captures the soul of one of the grandest landscapes of Yosemite.
 It provides an expansive view that places the viewer squarely on site.
 Ansel took this photograph when access to the lake was via a narrow and winding road.
 Getting there with hundreds of pounds of camera equipment was quite the adventure.

-Experts have traditionally dated this vintage photograph circa 1946, but new evidence offers a different date—at least six years earlier.
+Experts have traditionally dated the vintage version of this photograph circa 1946, but new evidence offers a different date—at least six years earlier.

 Ansel was notorious for not recording negative dates, an oversight which troubles collectors still today.
 Through x-ray fluorescence analysis, the gallery determined that this particular print could have been made no later than 1940.